learn-co-curriculum/dsc-cities-try-experience/p_13_manipulating_lists.md

 * Add elements with `.append()`
 * Remove elements with `.pop()`

+## Adding and removing elements

+***

+We have been working with a list of popular travel destinations and with this list we have been using non-destructive methods to access and slice data.
+As you can imagine, the popular travel destinations change frequently, so in this lesson we will explore the ways you can change the elements in your list with some destructive methods.
+These methods are considered destructive because they will alter the original data list we created, unlike the mnethods we learned earlier which allow the data list to remain intact.

 ## Adding elements with the `.append()` method

 ***

 Our list is quite short, and there is a lot of room for us to expand the list so we can include other destinations.
 In our case we want to add a new destination city in Asia, `Wuhan, China`.
 The method we will use to add this destination to our list of `top_travel_cities`.
 To add this destination to our list, we will use the `.append()` method.
-To use this method, we first refer to our list `top_travel_cities` and we apply the method using the "dot" notation and then we will need to pass the element we wish to add to the list as an argument to the method.
+To use this method, we first reference our list `top_travel_cities` and we apply the method using the "dot" notation and then we will need to pass the element we wish to add to the list as an argument to the method.
 When it is all put together, it looks like this:

 ```python
 top_travel_cities.append('Wuhan, China')